wp-plugins/easy-media-download/readme.txt

 * Free downloads for archive or compressed file e.g. tar, rar, zip, 7z, gz, z
 * Free downloads for image file e.g. png, gif, jpg, jpeg, bmp
 * Free downloads for e-book e.g. pdf, epub

-= Easy Media Download Plugin Usage =
+* Track/Monitor your downloads

+For more information please check the [Easy Media Download](http://noorsplugin.com/easy-media-download-plugin-for-wordpress/) documentation page

-*Embedding Shortcodes for the Downloads*
+= Embedding Shortcodes for the Downloads =

 Create a new post/page and use the following shortcode to create a download button for your digital media file: